Why you need to visit Costa de la Luz

 *affiliate links: find out how we are funded and why this helps us remain free to use.

 Everyone's heard of Spain's wildly popular Costa del Sol and its famed Costa Blanca, but what about the Costa de la Luz*?

-Unlike the majority of Spain's resort regions, this coastline west of the Costa del Sol, which sweeps all the way on to the Portuguese border, lies not on the Mediterranean Sea, but on the grander, more dramatic Atlantic Ocean.
+Unlike the majority of Spain's resort regions, the coastline west of the Costa del Sol, which sweeps all the way onto the Portuguese border, lies not on the Mediterranean Sea but on the grander, more dramatic Atlantic Ocean.

-As the Costa de la Luz lies on the Atlantic littoral rather than the Mediterranean, it benefits from better conditions for the more adrenaline pumping watersports like surfing, windsurfing and kitesurfing.
+As the Costa de la Luz lies on the Atlantic littoral rather than the Mediterranean, it benefits from better conditions for adrenaline-pumping watersports like surfing, windsurfing and kitesurfing.

 Surf devotees head here not just from other parts of Spain, but from all over the world.
 You can still, of course, mess about on a lilo, pedalo or kayak, with jet skis and water skiing on hand too.
 If you love getting wet you will be at home in this buzzing aquatic playground.